 In MBPS, an individual - typically a mother - deliberately makes another person sick (most often his or her own young child) or convinces others that the person is sick.

 The parent or caregiver misleads others into thinking that the child has medical problems by reporting fictitious episodes, including exaggerating, fabricating, or inducing symptoms.
 As a result, doctors commonly order tests, experiment with medications and, in severe cases, may hospitalize the child or perform surgery to determine the cause.

-Typically, the perpetrator feels satisfied when he or she has the attention and sympathy of doctors, nurses, and others.
+Typically, the perpetrator feels satisfied because he or she has the attention and sympathy of doctors, nurses, and others.

 In some MBPS cases, since the parent or caregiver appears concerned, wrongdoing is not suspected.
 Frequently, the perpetrator is familiar with the medical profession and is skilled at fooling medical staff.
 It is not unusual for medical personnel to overlook the possibility of Munchausen by Proxy Syndrome because of the controversy surrounding it or because it goes against the commonly held belief that a parent or caregiver would never deliberately hurt his or her own child.

-Children who are subject to Munchausen by Proxy Syndrome are typically preschool age, although there have been reported cases in children up to 16 years old.
+Children who are subject to Munchausen by Proxy Syndrome are typically very young, although there have been reported cases in children up to 16 years old.
 There are equal numbers of boy and girl victims of MBPS.